The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Here are the non-negotiables for your toolkit:

-• Non-Abrasive Scouring Pads: For those stubborn scuffs, black streaks, or waterline stains, a non-scratch pad gives you the extra scrubbing power you need without gouging the finish.
-They’re perfect for targeted cleaning.
+- Non-Abrasive Scouring Pads: For those stubborn scuffs, black streaks, or waterline stains, a non-scratch pad gives you the extra scrubbing power you need without gouging the finish.
+They're perfect for targeted cleaning.
+The Boat Scuff Erasers are a great option for this.

 For a quick overview, here are the absolute must-haves for your cleaning kit.